-The Principal Investigator (Dr Shukla) will give an Oral Presentation followed by a Poster Presentation, entitled “Enhancing teaching practice in a cross-disciplinary subject using Positive Pedagogy approaches” at Society for Research into Higher Education’s (SRHE) upcoming Newer and Early Career Researchers Conference in Newport, Wales, on 10th Dec 2019.
+The Principal Investigator (Dr Shukla) gave an Oral Presentation followed by a Poster Presentation, entitled “Enhancing teaching practice in a cross-disciplinary subject using Positive Pedagogy approaches” at the Society for Research into Higher Education (SRHE)’s Newer and Early Career Researchers Conference in Newport, Wales, on 10th Dec 2019.
 The poster was awarded with the SRHE Delegates’ award for best conference poster 2019.

 The project team is currently exploring various pedagogical journals in terms of their appropriateness of subject, range and scope, target audience and cost of publication, with an aim to submit a full-length research article on the project study.

 The project team plans to roll out this study with future students’ cohorts at the lead institution (Ulster University) with the intention to accumulate longitudinal data.